Glass Moon: Career

 Release of this second album, Growing in the Dark, was delayed until February 1982, after Radio Records had secured a distribution deal with Atlantic Records.
-Nunez and Jones departed the band soon after the album was completed.
-Although Glass Moon did not have supporting members at this time, the Growing in the Dark album yielded a Billboard Hot 100 single with a remake of the Hollies' "On a Carousel" which peaked at #50 in April 1982.
+Nunez and Jones departed the band soon after the album was completed due to lack of touring support.
+In spite of being unable to mount a national tour, Growing in the Dark album yielded a Billboard Hot 100 single with a remake of the Hollies' "On a Carousel" which peaked at #50 in April 1982.
 Even though the single had only modest chart performance, Dave Adams would later state: "Needless to say, I made a good living off that song for fourteen years", while praising Atlantic Records, who had eventually agreed to distribute the Growing in the Dark album, with "On a Carousel" as its lead single: "The stellar Atlantic promotion team certainly made all the difference in making 'On a Carousel' the hit it became."